Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Introduction

-Theoretical contributions of this study can be summarized as follows.
-(1) We define three metrics to evaluate the complexity of transformations in DNNs.
+Theorectial contributions of this study can be summarized as follows.
+(1) We define three metrics to evaluate the complexity of transformations in piecewise linear DNNs, which have a great theoretical extensibility.
 (2) We prove the strong correlation between the complexity and the disentanglement of transformations.
 (3) We further use the transformation complexity as a loss to learn a minimum-complexity DNN, which also reduces the gap between the training loss and the testing loss.
 (4) Comparative studies reveal the ceiling of a DNN's complexity.